zanza00/random-theme-switcher/README.md

 ### 0.0.1

-Initial release, can only change the theme via custom palette command
+- Initial release, can only change the theme via custom palette command.